DougWicker/VideoGameCriticReview/README.md

 WHERE platform IN ('iOS', 'Stadia');
 '''

+I also want to remove any records that have neither a Metascore nor a User Score:
+'''
+DELETE FROM video_game_reviews
+WHERE metascore = 'tbd' AND user_score = 'tbd';
+'''

 I also want to asign a Platform Type to each of the consoles.
 For example, the PS2, PS3, Xbox One etc. are home video consoles, whilst the Nintendo DS, 3DS & Switch are handheld consoles.
 '''
 ALTER TABLE video_game_reviews